octopusthink/nautilus/README.md

 # Nautilus Design System

-Nautilus is an open-source (MIT) design system and component library to help designers and developers build better digital products and work more easily together. ❤️
+Nautilus is an open-source design system and component library to help designers and developers build better digital products together. ❤️

-- Designed for maximum accessibility and usability.
+- Designed for accessibility and usability.
-- Themeable and customisable.
+- Flexible themeing and customisation.
 - Clear guidelines and extensive documentation.
 - Focussed on consistency, ease of use, and scaleability.